Significant-Gravitas/AutoGPT/BULLETIN.md

 # v0.4.4 RELEASE HIGHLIGHTS! 🚀
 # ------------------------------
 ## GPT-4 is back!
-Following OpenAI's recent GPT-4 GA announcement, SMART_LLM now defaults to GPT-4.
+Following OpenAI's recent GPT-4 GA announcement, the SMART_LLM .env setting now defaults to GPT-4, and Auto-GPT will use GPT-4 by default in its main loop.

 ### !!
 High Costs Warning !! 💰💀🚨
 GPT-4 costs ~20x more than GPT-3.5-turbo.